rrndxx/rrndxx/README.md

 ## 〉CAREER OBJECTIVE

-Seeking opportunities in **modern web or mobile development** where I can apply my technical skills, contribute to impactful products, and continue growing as a developer.
+I aim to work in **modern web or mobile development** where I can contribute to impactful products while continuing to **grow as a developer**.

-I want to work with teams that care about **code quality, thoughtful design, and building things that matter**.
+I seek teams that care about **code quality, thoughtful design, and building meaningful software**.

-**I bring:** curiosity, reliability, and a bias toward action.
+**Core strengths:** curiosity, reliability, and a bias toward action.

 ---